Mobile Attestation Fallback

 When a mobile app is published to an app store it is signed with a private key issued by Apple or Google.
 The most secure attestation option is to use hardware support on modern devices to access the corresponding public certificate details.
 This data is cryptographically verified, along with the trust chain, up to the Apple or Google root authority.
 The security details are managed by simply integrating and configuring an SDK, as explained in these tutorials:

-For the signing key based client attestation method to work, there must be hardware support, and this can sometimes be uncertain when users bring their own device.
-This is especially true for the Android platform, where devices have been issued by various manufacturers for many years.
+For the signing key-based client attestation method to work, there must be hardware support, and this can sometimes be uncertain when users bring their own device.
+This is especially true for the Android platform, where devices have been issued by various vendors for many years.

-Older Android devices, such as those released before Android 8, will not have the hardware support needed for signing key based attestation, and upgrading the Android operating system does not fix this problem.
-Other categories of device could have the same problem.
+Older Android devices, such as those released before Android 8, will not have the hardware support needed for signing key-based attestation, and upgrading the Android operating system does not fix this problem.
+Other categories of device, from particular manufacturers, could have the same problem.

 Multiple Users and Client Attestation

-The following simplified diagram shows the same app being used by multiple users, where for most users the app is attested in the preferred way, but the app provides a secondary form of attestation for users with non-compliant devices.
+The following simplified diagram shows the same app being used by multiple users, where for most users the app is attested in the preferred way, but the app provides an alternative for users with non-compliant devices.

 The diagram represents a simplified version of events, since a number of other messages are used, as described in the whitepaper.
 The final result will be that all users of the app receive an access token with a